-A woman that fell to her death from a Fort Lauderdale condo yesterday was confirmed to be former tennis pro and candidate for School Board Rochelle “Shelly” Solomon.
+A woman that fell to her death from a Fort Lauderdale condo yesterday was confirmed to be a former tennis pro and candidate for School Board Rochelle “Shelly” Solomon.

 Authorities at the scene initially said the body was of a construction worker, but executives at Delray Beach-based Carousel Development & Restoration told Local 10 News they did not employ any women as construction workers.

-Solomon is the mother of four children: Lexi, Jake and twins, Adam and Ashley.
+Solomon leaves behind four children: Lexi, Jake, and twins Adam and Ashley.

-Solomon wanted her legacy to be a role model and mentor for youth instilling respect, responsibility and leadership skills.
+Solomon wanted her legacy to be a role model and mentor for youth instilling respect, responsibility, and leadership skills.

-Through her law, community service and advocacy, she is a grassroots team player.
+Through her law, community service, and advocacy, she is a grassroots team player.
 Shelly was a Certified Life Coach and a Mental Toughness Coach.
-She was a member of many Broward County Bar Association Sections and on the Legislative Affairs Committee, a member of the Broward County Women’s Lawyer Association and was honored to contribute her legal, leadership, and mentoring skills to the KDA Foundation.
+She was a member of many Broward County Bar Association Sections and on the Legislative Affairs Committee, a member of the Broward County Women’s Lawyer Association, and was honored to contribute her legal, leadership, and mentoring skills to the KDA Foundation.

 One of Solomon’s passions before running for office was anti-bullying.
-She became co-chair of the Broward School District’s Anti-Bullying Task Force where her efforts led to the adoption of the School District’s Anti-Bullying Policy.
+She became co-chair of the Broward School District’s Anti-Bullying Task Force, where her efforts led to the adoption of the School District’s Anti-Bullying Policy.

 “Bullying greatly affects how kids do at school,” said Solomon.
 “I see such a lack of respect (between others).
 I see it with kids and adults.
-If left unchecked we’re going to see more incidents of suicide rising.
+If left unchecked, we’re going to see more incidents of suicide rising.
 We have to start educating children early.”

-Solomon ran for Broward County School Board in 2012 in District Four which covered Parkland, Coral Springs, Tamarac, Margate and North Lauderdale.
+Solomon ran for Broward County School Board in 2012 in District Four which covered Parkland, Coral Springs, Tamarac, Margate, and North Lauderdale.
 She placed second in the primary out of six candidates but lost to Abby Freedman in the November election.

-Donations may be made in Shelly’s loving memory to the Humanity Project, 604 NE 2nd Street, Dania Beach FL 33004. www.Ganleyfoundation.org or your charity of choice.
+Donations may be made in Shelly’s loving memory to the Humanity Project, 604 NE 2nd Street, Dania Beach, FL 33004. www.Ganleyfoundation.org or your charity of choice.